 Follow the path in Fan Lau Peninsula

-At the west end of Fan Lau Beach, there is a small trail right behind the signs on the beach.
+At the west end of Fan Lau Beach, there is a small trail behind the signs on the beach.
 Hike up this trail.

 Near the top of the hill is an area with many large rocks.
 One stands vertically at the very top.
-And when you look around, you can see other rocks at the tip of the Fan Lau Peninsula.
+And when you look around, you can see other stones at the tip of the Fan Lau Peninsula.

 Rock platform at Fan Lau Peninsula